Izabela88/walkers-website/README.md

       - Review will not be displayed on the pet sitter profile page.
       - In the 'my reviews' section in the review box will display information:
         - 'waiting for approval by admin.'
-    - If the admin approve the review:
+    - If the admin approves the review:
       - In the 'my reviews' section in the review box will display information:
         - 'approved and visible.'
           ![admin review](/documents/reviews-list.png)